ps2cnc/ps2cnc/README.md

 The controllers I use default to mm (millimeters) and mm/min for speed.
 So click the make all mm link.
 And see the diameter for example go from 0.125 (1/8th of an inch) to 3.175 mm

-Click on one of the lines in the path.  (yes a drawback to this tool is that you may have to try, sometimes many times to get the line, discussed later)
+Click on one of the lines in the path.  (yes a drawback to this tool is that you may have to try, sometimes many times to get the line, discussed later.
+Thicker is better and with this tool does not affect the cut)

 Click Create Operation.